Huskers sweep Gophers on Senior Day

 The Huskers (32-19, 12-9 Big Ten) won each game of the three-game series by one run and put themselves back in the conference tournament with three Big Ten games remaining after entering the weekend in seventh place.
-The Huskers are now tied with Michigan State for fourth in the Big Ten, while Penn State and Indiana tied for second with 13-8 records and Purdue (16-5) is in first.
+The Huskers are now tied with Michigan State for fourth in the Big Ten standings, while Penn State and Indiana tied for second with 13-8 records and Purdue (16-5) is in first.
 The Huskers sit one game ahead of Ohio State (11-10) and are two games ahead of seventh-place Minnesota (28-23, 10-11 Big Ten).
 Nebraska holds series wins over both Minnesota and Ohio State.
-The top six teams make the tournament.

-The Huskers play their final home game of the season Tuesday when Wichita State visits Hawks Field.
+The Huskers play their final home game of the season Tuesday when the Wichita State Shockers visit Hawks Field.
 Scheduled for a 6:35 p.m. first pitch, the game will be shown across the state on NET and streamed live on BTN.com.

 Nebraska then hits the road to Michigan for its final three games of the regular season.
 The series starts at 5:05 p.m.
 CDT Thursday.